AI Photo Has No Film Grain: 5 Fixes for a Real Analog Look

 4x_foolhardy_Remacri (mild, preserves micro-detail)

-Or upscale via img2img at low denoise (0.2-0.3) with the same prompt — this re-generates the upscale through the diffusion model, which can re-introduce grain rather than averaging it out.
+Browse and download these from OpenModelDB.
+Or upscale via img2img at low denoise (0.2-0.3) with the same prompt.
+This re-runs the upscale through the diffusion model, which can re-introduce grain rather than averaging it out.
+In ComfyUI you can also re-add grain after upscaling with the BetterFilmGrain node instead of fighting the upscaler.

 Step 5: Add grain in post if still missing

-When all else fails, fake the grain in post:
+When all else fails, add the grain in post:

 Photoshop: Filter > Camera Raw > Effects > Grain.
 Amount 25, Size 25, Roughness 50

-Or use the free Gimp HSV Noise filter at 5% value-only noise.
+In Lightroom and Camera Raw, keep Roughness greater than or equal to Size.
+When Roughness is lower than Size the grain looks blocky and artificial.
+The free GIMP HSV Noise filter at 5% value-only noise works too.
 Post-grain is preferable to a fully clean render shipping as a “film photo.”

 Prevention

-• Maintain a list of 5 favorite film stocks and rotate through them by mood
+• Keep a list of 5 favorite film stocks and rotate through them by mood.

-• Never upscale with ESRGAN for grainy looks — use NMKD or Remacri instead
+• Never upscale grainy looks with ESRGAN or SwinIR; use NMKD-Siax or Remacri instead.

 Tags: #ai-image #Troubleshooting #texture #postprocess